meda98/HabitTracker/README.md

 ## Task Choices

 - **Add a New Habit:**
   - Prompts for the habit name, task specification, and periodicity.
+  - Checks if the habit already exists before adding it to the tracker.

+- **Complete a Habit:**
+  - Lists all current habits and allows the user to select one.
+  - Prompts for the completion date and marks the habit as completed for that date.